SonOfLilit/kleenexp/README.md

-Brackets may contain literals: ['I am a literal' "I am also a literal"] Brackets may contain pipes to mean "one of these": [#letter | '_'][#digit | #letter | '_'][#digit | #letter | '_'] If they don't, they may begin with an operator: [0-1 #digit][not 'X'][capture #digit #digit #digit] This is not a legal regex: [#digit capture #digit] because the operator is not at the beginning This is not a legal regex: [capture #digit | #letter] because it has both an operator and a pipe Brackets may contain brackets: [[#letter | '_'] [1+ [#digit | #letter | '_']]] This is a special macro that matches either "c", "d", "e", or "f": [#c..f] You can define your own macros: ['#' [[6 #h] | [3 #h]] #h=[#digit | #a..f]]
+Brackets may contain literals: ['I am a literal' "I am also a literal"] Brackets may contain pipes to mean "one of these": [#letter | '_'][#digit | #letter | '_'][#digit | #letter | '_'] If they don't, they may begin with an operator: [0-1 #digit][not 'X'][capture #digit #digit #digit] This is not a legal kleenexp: [#digit capture #digit] because the operator is not at the beginning This is not a legal kleenexp: [capture #digit | #letter] because it has both an operator and a pipe Brackets may contain brackets: [[#letter | '_'] [1+ [#digit | #letter | '_']]] This is a special macro that matches either "c", "d", "e", or "f": [#c..f] You can define your own macros: ['#' [[6 #h] | [3 #h]] #h=[#digit | #a..f]]